 I reside in northern California, an hour’s car ride to the Pacific Ocean where on legally designated beaches, I gather driftwood and ideas for my artwork.
 My father, a hydraulics engineer, taught me when I was quite young to regard our planet as a sacred place that we must protect.
 He took me on walks where he pointed out the buttercups, the honeysuckle, the streams running downhill.
 The rarest find was a dinosaur bone on the yet unspoiled shoreline just footsteps from our home in Jacksonville Beach, Florida.
 In that pre-civil rights era, he also instilled in me that all people are equal and to be respected no matter what the color of their skin.
 His work brought us to reside in Chicago, near Lake Michigan where the beaches were an integral part of my life.

 I seem to need to hold a tangible object, feel its weight in my hand, then move forward, buoyed by the rhythm of the making.
 The discarded objects that I collect bring their histories to serve as material: wooden toys, feathers, corks, chopsticks, buttons, beads, hardware, wire, and assorted junk.
+As a maker of things, I am aware of my carbon footprint and am dedicated to reusing materials.

+I continually seek a plethora of influences.
 Nature informs me: A tiny bird nest from a miniature pine forest.
 The shed skin of a Kingsnake.
 Grain-size luminescent shells from a Kauai beach.
 Art museums are home to me.
 Tribal and native arts impress me with their clarity of purpose.
-I am drawn to locations that transport me to a primordial memory: the Grand Canyon, the Altamira Caves, the Mayan pyramids.
+I am drawn to locations that transport me to a primordial memory and to marvel at our earliest artists and architects: the Altamira Caves, the Mayan pyramids, Stonehenge.